-Mary Quant: The mini skirt pioneer who defined 60s fashion
+Mary Quant: The mini-skirt pioneer who defined 60s fashion

 - Published